 Back in 1954, 17 businessmen, mostly American with a few British, Canadians and Bermudians, fell in love with Jamaica and were compelled to invest in the country and her people.
 Titans in the business world, with household names such as Firestone, Armour and Reynolds, they were habitués of the fashionable Sunset Lodge in Montego Bay.
 Harold DeLisser, son of the lodge’s owner, persuaded the vacationers to build their own cottage colony seven miles down the shore where their friends and family could leisurely spend their winters.
 Borrowing from the bay’s crescent-shaped beach for its name, Half Moon would begin a journey spanning decades and generations.
 The original vision of the founders of creating an oasis where relaxed gentility is the order of the day is brighter than ever, not easy to accomplish when you consider the resort’s tremendous growth.
 Half Moon continues to prosper, winning awards and accolades yearly for its service and environmental efforts.
 Today, with the active presence of three of the original families – the Steuarts, the resort’s majority shareholders, together with the successors of Howard Pearce and William Weiss Sr. – Half Moon’s future is assuredly guaranteed, as is its role as a landmark to world-class hospitality.

-Royalty, celebrities and guests from around the world choose to vacation at Half Moon in order to experience the warm, welcoming Jamaican hospitality for which the hotel is renowned.
+Over the decades, the British Royal family has chosen Half Moon as their abode of choice in order to experience the warm, welcoming Jamaican hospitality for which the hotel is renowned.
 This was no different for Prince Henry of Wales (also known as Prince Harry) who stepped out of the spotlight of his first official Royal Tour, to mark her Majesty’s Diamond Jubilee, to enjoy a private retreat at Half Moon.

 During his stay, the Prince relaxed in a five-bedroom oceanfront Royal Villa and enjoyed traditional Jamaican fare including Jerked Smoked Chicken Breast and Ackee & Saltfish with Green Bananas and Steamed Callaloo, prepared by the Villa staff.